mchoi1215/lab-setting-up-git/README.md

  - What is your experience with web architecture.
 Have you written HTML before?
 Written Javascript? etc.
  - What are your favorite features from at least 2 browsers?

+You can use Sublime Text to edit files, which can be found by going to the Windows like button and going to Programming -> Sublime Text.
+You can also type "subl" on the command line.

 Be sure to push your changes to the remote repository.
 You'll know that you've done it if you can see your changes on the GitHub page.